devcode8/devcode8/README.md

 # 💫 About Me:
 I am a Full Stack Developer with a passion for building beautiful and user friendly websites.I have a strong understanding of both front-end and back-end development , and I am excited to put my skills to use in a professional setting.
-I am quick learner and a team player, and U am confident that I can be valuable asset to any web development team.
+I am quick learner and a team player, and I am confident that I can be valuable asset to any web development team.

 ## 🌐 Socials: